jpsilva2000/Thesis_Integration-of-a-Commercial-Unmanned-Vehicle-into-the-Army-Communications-System/README.md

 support of the SIC-T project team.
 After obtaining the results, it was possible to draw important values and conclusions regarding using military radios — P/PRC-525 and TR5000H — for integrating a UGV into the BMS.

+-» The script Management of the link between Raspberry Pi, Arduino and GCS is executed in the UGV/UAV, in this case, Raspberry Pi

+-» The script Management of the link between GCS and BMS is executed in the GCS